All Products

 Note

-6. Click Run install the GRID driver by using the Cloud Assistant command.
+6. Click Run to install the GRID driver by using the Cloud Assistant command.

 Important

-8. Run the following command to verify that the GRID driver is installed.
+8. Run the following command to verify the GRID driver installation.

 nvidia-smi